Lavertis/wig20-parser/README.md

-# WIG20_Parser
+# WIG20 parser
-Learning how to parse data from web sites using jsoup in Java
+Learning how to parse data from websites using jsoup in Java

 ![](images/Result.PNG)